 OSURESLIFE is a new network that does not require encryption.
 It is only available in the Residential Halls and Apartments (where Wi-Fi is available), it will not work across the rest of campus.

-If you have devices you would like to connect to Wi-Fi that don't support WPA2-enterprise encryption (such as smart TV's, Roku/AppleTV, kindle/nook e-readers, game consoles, etc...), you can register them to connect to the OSURESLIFE network.
+If you have devices you would like to connect to Wi-Fi that don't support WPA2-enterprise encryption but do support open networks (such as smart TV's, Roku/AppleTV, kindle/nook e-readers, game consoles, etc...), you can register them to connect to the OSURESLIFE network.

 Please keep in mind that this network is unencrypted.
 You should approach this network with the same caution as you would an open Wi-Fi network in a coffee shop.
 You should never use a device on this network to connect to any website or service where your personal information could be at risk.
-It is much safer to simply plug these devices into the wired network with an ethernet cable when possible.
+When possible (such as with Smart TV's and Game Consoles) it is much safer and more reliable to simply plug these devices into the wired network with an ethernet cable.

 How to use the open wireless OSURESLIFE Wi-Fi